Last updated on January 3rd, 2020

 I’ve heard this question many times from many different people.
 They always ask – “What is the difference between espresso and coffee, considering espresso has coffee in it?”.
 Well, yes coffee is the extracted liquid that comes from the bean, but it’s all about the preparation.

-So what is the difference between espresso and coffee then?
+What is the difference between espresso and coffee?

 When it all comes down to it, the preparation of espresso is what makes the big difference between the two.
 Other methods of brewing take time because they rely on the slow filtering of hot water that runs through your coffee grounds.
 What this means is, you have to wait several minutes before you get your fresh cup of coffee.